MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Network/v3.3.0/Set-AzureRmApplicationGatewayBackendAddressPool.md

 The second command updates the back-end address pool of the application gateway in $AppGw by using IP addresses.

-### Example 3: Setting a back-end address pool by using the ID of the backend server?s IP address
+### Example 3: Setting a back-end address pool by using the ID of the backend server's IP address
 ```
 PS C:\> $Nic01 = Get-AzureRmNetworkInterface -Name "Nic01" -ResourceGroupName "ResourceGroup01"
 PS C:\> $Nic02 = Get-AzureRmNetworkInterface -Name "Nic02" -ResourceGroupName "ResourceGroup01"